 Picture: NLP for dummies by Paul Downey – reproduced here under a Creative Commons attribution 2 generic licence.

 How to cite this article: Tosey, Paul and Mathison, Jane (2008) ‘Neuro-Linguistic Programming, learning and education.
-An introduction’, the encyclopaedia of informal education. [http://infed.org/mobi/neuro-linguistic-programming-learning-and-education-an-introduction/.
+An introduction’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/neuro-linguistic-programming-learning-and-education-an-introduction/.
 Retreived: insert date].

 © Paul Tosey & Jane Mathison 2008